-Why: If you’ve already got Eclipse installed, adding PyDev is quick and easy.
+Pros: If you’ve already got Eclipse installed, adding PyDev is quick and easy.
 The learning curve for PyDev is non-existent for the experienced Eclipse developer.

-Why Not: If you’re just starting out with Python, or with software development in general, Eclipse can be a lot to handle.
+Cons: If you’re just starting out with Python, or with software development in general, Eclipse can be a lot to handle.
 Remember when I said IDEs are larger and need more knowledge to use properly?
 Eclipse is all that and a bag of (micro)chips.